Egypt Called; It Wants Its Rosetta Stone Back

 NEDA ULABY: This mummy has been a celebrity for almost a century.
 But, says Thomas Campbell, director of the Metropolitan Museum of Art, let's be real about the 19 artifacts returning to Egypt.

-Mr. THOMAS CAMPBELL (Director, Metropolitan Museum of Art): We have to keep this in perspective.
+THOMAS CAMPBELL: We have to keep this in perspective.
 These are not kind of gold faced masks, and vast sarcophagi.

 ULABY: So, what are they?